-Afghan and immigrant women in New York struggle with many of the same issues as their sisters in their home countries, including domestic violence, poverty, and feelings of isolation – with limited access to opportunities to lift themselves out of these difficult circumstances.
+Afghan women – and immigrant women generally – in New York, as elsewhere in the United States, struggle with many of the same issues as their sisters in their home countries, including living in poverty and feelings of isolation, with limited access to opportunities to lift themselves out of these difficult conditions.

 The vast majority of Afghan and Muslim immigrant families in New York are lower-income refugees or recent immigrants.
 Many are unable to access public health benefits and seek assistance due to language and cultural barriers.
-Low literacy rates among Afghan and other Muslim immigrants also often leave their children struggling to keep up in school and many women unable to navigate daily life in the city.
+Low literacy rates among Afghan and other Muslim immigrants often also lead to their children struggling to keep up in school and many women unable to navigate daily life in the city.

-The New York Community Center (NYCC) provides direct side-by-side and comprehensive services to the Afghan, South Asian, Arab, and Muslim immigrant communities of New York City (NYC) and remote (phone or online) support to Afghans and other immigrants that reside outside of NYC.
+The New York Community Center (NYCC) provides direct, comprehensive services to the Afghan community and other Muslim immigrant communities in New York City (NYC).
+We also provide remote (phone or online) support to Afghans and other immigrants in the United States (US) who live outside of NYC.

-The NYCC is strategically located in Fresh Meadows in Queens, which is home to an estimated 90% of New York’s Afghan community, and is within walking distance for many clients.
+The NYCC is strategically located in Queens, which is home to an estimated 90% of NYC’s Afghan community, and is within walking distance for many clients.
 Our success stems from our family-centered approach, which has enabled us to build trust with the community and work within it to foster positive change.

 WHO WE SERVE